Eton Wick

-Eton Wick is a village in Berkshire, England (historically Buckinghamshire), on the River Thames in the civil parish of Eton, close to the historic towns of Windsor and Eton, Slough and Dorney Lake, the rowing venue for the 2012 Summer Olympics.
+Eton Wick is a village in the civil parish of Eton, in the Windsor and Maidenhead district, in Berkshire, England.
+Historically it was part of Buckinghamshire.
+Between the River Thames and the Jubilee River, the village is close to the towns of Windsor, Eton and Slough.

+The village has a long history, with evidence of habitation dating back over 5,500 years, including a Neolithic causewayed enclosure and a variety of later historical periods marked by significant agricultural and social development.

 History

+Prehistoric to medieval period

+Eton Wick's history extends to the Neolithic era, as indicated by archaeological findings of a causewayed enclosure and various artefacts.
+Over centuries, the area evolved through Roman and Medieval periods, maintaining a predominantly agricultural character.

+Early modern period

 After the construction of Eton College in the 15th century, a small group of houses were built immediately west to the college grounds.
-Making up the homes of shoemakers, tailors, and other workers who worked in the college, the hamlet was physically separated from the rest of Eton by land owned by the college, and was known as the wick.
+Making up the homes of shoemakers, tailors, and college workers, the hamlet was physically separated from the rest of Eton by land owned by the college, and was known as the wick.
 The wick was on the very edge of the parish, on the opposite side of the border adjacent to the village; cottages were built to house farmhands working at nearby Bell Farm.

-Throughout the 19th century, scholars at Eton College took a personal interest in the village.
-Building a village hall and a small school in the village, the college was traditionally responsible for the social well-being of the settlement.
+18th and 19th century developments

+In the 18th century, Eton Wick saw changes in agriculture with the introduction of crop rotations and selective breeding.
+The village was traditionally managed through a system of Lammas rights, which allowed communal grazing on the commons.
+The 19th century brought industrial advances and the village began to modernize with the introduction of railway connections and better road infrastructure.
+The college was traditionally responsible for the social well-being of the settlement and throughout the 19th century, scholars at Eton College took a personal interest in the village. building a village hall and, in 1840, a small school in the village.
+Eton Wick Census records reveal that in 1851 that there were 76 children recorded as "Scholars".
 The village grew rapidly between the 1880s and the 2000s.

+Eton Wick school was first opened in 1840 near the then Greyhound Public House.

 In 1880, the owner of Bell Farm, Charles Dorney, sold some of his land for residential building.
 The new village was called Boveney New Town.
 After the Civil Parish Act 1894, the Wick was transferred from Eton parish to Boveney parish and became known as Eton Wick.
 Eton Wick and Boveney New Town were almost immediately next to each other yet both retained their own councils until 1934.
 The population of the villages during this time was around 500.

-After the Second World War, both villages were expanded and built into each other as part of the wider national push for more housing, bringing the population up to around 3,000.
-In 1965, the land surrounding the village was registered as common land under the Commons Registration Act, meaning the land cannot be developed without permission from the Secretary of State for the Environment.
+A new school was built in between 1886 and 1888 on Sheepcote Road and was upgraded and expanded in the 1950s, 1960s, and 1990s as the villagee grew in the 1950s, 1960s and 1990s.